 The visitors were rightfully horrified, but this act of extreme violence is no exception in India’s captive-elephant industry—it’s the norm.
 The more than 100 elephants forced to give rides to tourists at Amber Fort endure a nightmare that begins when they’re torn away from their mothers as babies and often only ends when they draw their last breaths.

-Here are eight reasons why no one should ever pay to ride on an elephant held at Amber Fort or anywhere else—and why we must all work to shut this abusive industry down.
+Here are nine reasons why no one should ever pay to ride on an elephant held at Amber Fort or anywhere else—and why we must all work to shut this abusive industry down.

-2. “Training” begins immediately.
-The babies are tied down and beaten with bullhooks and other instruments designed to inflict pain, until their spirits are broken and they’re willing to obey their trainers in order to avoid being hurt.
+- “Training” begins immediately.
+The babies are tied down and jabbed with bullhooks and other weapons, until their spirits are broken and they’re willing to obey their trainers in order to avoid being hurt.

-3. Researchers have found that elephants who are subjected to this “breaking” process (part of which includes confinement to a wooden pen called a “crush”) often develop post-traumatic stress disorder.
+- Researchers have found that elephants who are subjected to this “breaking” process (part of which can include confinement to a wooden pen called a “crush”) often develop post-traumatic stress disorder.

-5. When they aren’t working, the animals are usually kept in sheds or shacks—which often have concrete floors that damage their legs—and bound by chains that can be so tight that they barely allow any movement.
+- When they aren’t working, the animals are usually kept in sheds or shacks—which often have concrete floors that damage their legs—and bound by chains that can be so tight that they dig into their skin.

-7. The lack of exercise and long hours spent standing on hard surfaces are major contributors to serious foot problems and arthritis.
-Most captive elephants die decades short of their normal life expectancy from painful and preventable conditions such as these.
+- The lack of exercise and long hours spent standing on hard surfaces are major contributors to serious foot problems and arthritis.
+Many captive elephants die decades short of their normal life expectancy from painful and preventable conditions such as these.

 In a survey of 13,000 people, one of the primary reasons travelers gave for wanting to patronize elephant rides and shows was “love of animals.”
 But anyone who’s concerned about the dwindling elephant population or the abuse of captive elephants should work to end these tourist attractions—not fund them.
 The demand for elephant tourism is one of the biggest threats to the survival of wild elephant populations right now.